 - The successful protest of the Air Force's award of a $35 billion contract for the next generation of aerial refueling tankers, one of the largest Air Force contracts ever awarded and one of the most prominent protests ever before the U.S. Government Accountability Office (GAO).
-Wiley Rein's pre-eminent bid protest practice handles both classified and unclassified procurements before agencies, the GAO, the U.S. Court of Federal Claims (COFC) and the U.S. Court of Appeals for the Federal Circuit involving procurements of all sizes.

-- The representation of a leading systems integrator pursuing one of the largest claims ever before Armed Services Board of Contracting Appeals (ASBCA).
+- The representation of a leading systems integrator pursuing one of the largest claims ever before the Armed Services Board of Contracting Appeals (ASBCA).

-- The preparation, negotiation and successful resolution of claims worth hundreds of millions of dollars in connection with one of the largest commercial item information technology contracts ever awarded.
+- The preparation, negotiation, and successful resolution of claims worth hundreds of millions of dollars in connection with one of the largest commercial item information technology contracts ever awarded.

 All of Wiley Rein's Government Contracts attorneys are active in industry associations and the federal procurement bar.
-Many of our attorneys hold leadership positions on committees of the American Bar Association's Section of Public Contract Law, as well as the COFC and Federal Circuit Bar Associations.
+Many of our attorneys hold leadership positions on committees of the American Bar Association's (ABA) Section of Public Contract Law, as well as the COFC and Federal Circuit Bar Associations.
 They serve on boards of industry organizations and are routinely recognized by the business community for their expertise.
-The Practice Group also includes a deep pool of attorneys who hold active Secret, Top Secret, and Top Secret/Sensitive Compartmented Information (TS/SCI) security clearances and who have experience litigating and counseling clients on classified matters within the defense and intelligence communities.
+The Practice also includes a deep pool of attorneys who hold active Secret, Top Secret, and Top Secret/Sensitive Compartmented Information (TS/SCI) security clearances and who have experience litigating and counseling clients on classified matters within the defense and intelligence communities.

-Alerts, Newsletters and "Boot Camps"
+Alerts, Newsletter, and "Boot Camps"

 The links below provide more detail on some of the specialty areas in which Wiley Rein has expertise.

-ISSUE: WINTER 2013
+ISSUE: WINTER 2015

 IN THIS ISSUE